 When is The Get Down Part II released on Netflix?

 Friday 7 April 2017.
-The first six episodes are currently available to stream.
+That means that all 11 episodes are now available to watch on Netflix.

 Originally the series was meant to be 13 episodes, but creator Baz Luhrmann explained that that plan changed as production went on.